Article I: NAME

 (a) The nominating committee shall nominate at least one candidate for each office.

-(c) Names of candidates, together with their written acceptances, shall be presented by the nominating committee to the Chair in sufficient time to enable the Chair to electronically inform the members of the nominations; this may be done via an announcement in the Section’s eNewsletter, emailed to the members, posted on the SIS website or via the ballot announcement, or through the then current and usual means of communication of the SIS with members.
+(c) Names of candidates, together with their written acceptances, shall be presented by the nominating committee to the Chair in sufficient time to enable the Chair to electronically inform the members of the nominations; this may be done via an announcement in the Section’s eNewsletter, emailed to the members, posted on the Section website or via the ballot announcement, or through the then current and usual means of communication of the Section with members.

 (d) Further nominations may be made upon written petition of five (5) members.
 Such petitions, with the written consent of the nominees, should be filed with the Secretary, who prepares an official ballot, including nominations by petition.